-Nintendo Switch vs. PlayStation 4: Which console is worth your money?
+Nintendo Switch vs. PlayStation 4: Which console should you buy?

-Just like the Wii U and the original Wii before it, Nintendo wants it’s next console, the Nintendo Switch, to differentiate itself from its more standardized competition, the PlayStation 4 and the Xbox One.
-The Switch, which can play games on a TV when connected to a dock, or played on the go as a portable console, certainly stands out, but also features plenty of small touches similar to what you’d find on the PlayStation 4.

-In the past, Nintendo has positioned its consoles as complementary machines.
-Instead of serving as your primary game console for third-party releases like Mass Effect: Andromeda or Madden NFL 17, the Wii and Wii U offered unique, primarily first-party experiences that are only possible on a Nintendo system through motion control and touch support.
-The Switch is capable of offering similar experiences as we’ve seen in demonstrations for games like 1-2 Switch and Arms, but it’s also positioning itself as a capable home console, potentially being the only one you need in your living room.
+In the past, Nintendo has positioned its consoles as complementary machines that rely on first-party games and the occasional gimmick.
+As a hybrid console-handheld, the Nintendo Switch, too, has a gimmick that differentiates it from the PlayStation 4 and Xbox One.

+Nearly a year after its launch, the Switch has proven it’s more than just a novel concept, as it became the fastest-selling home console of all time.
+The Switch’s portability, combined with fairly robust third-party support, has changed the console landscape.
+Nintendo’s latest console has shown signs that it can be the primary console in your living room.

-We would hold off on throwing out your PlayStation 4.
-Aside from the fact that the Nintendo Switch won’t be available until March 3, Sony’s console remains a fantastic option for playing both exclusives as well as multiplatform releases, and still offers a number of features absent on the Nintendo Switch.
-Below, we’ve detailed the differences and similarities to expect with each console in order to help you make the best purchasing decision.
+Now that doesn’t mean you should toss aside your PlayStation 4 for a Switch, nor should prospective console buyers automatically pick the Switch over a PS4.
+Sony’s juggernaut of a platform has built up an excellent library of exclusives and multiplatform releases, and still offers a number of features absent on the Nintendo Switch.
+Below, we’ve detailed the differences and similarities between the two consoles in order to help you make the best purchasing decision.

+Note: Spec comparison is between the Switch and PlayStation 4 Slim.
+The PS4 Slim has the same internal specs as the PS4, but with a sleeker design.

 Specs